Child Protection Training for Covered Adults

-External Users (including volunteers, contractors, students, and student employees)
+External Users (including volunteers, contractors, students, student workers, and grad students)

 Access Child Protection Training for External Users.
-Be sure to know the name of your program/program affiliation, program cost center, and the program coordinator’s name.
+Be sure to know the name of your program/program affiliation, departmental account number, and the program coordinator’s name.

 Questions and Concerns

-Questions or concerns about Child Protection Training should be referred to Angie McLemore (firstname.lastname@example.org).
+Questions or concerns about Child Protection Training should be referred to the designated official for your campus (listed at right).